Craft Fair Booth Design Ideas

 Check out this booth, what a lovely set up.
 I really like the blue and green flags and curtain ties, it’s striking and helps turn a plain old canopy tent into a beautiful space.
 She makes nice use of her table displays too, with contrasting skirts and covers (not sure about the brown, but contrast is good) and bringing her items up to eye level and above with great displays.
 Excellent booth.
 You can learn more about it and her tips for displays here.

-You can see many more examples of both indoor and outdoor booths on my Pinterest board “Craft Fair Booth Setup & Design Ideas”
+You can see many more examples of both indoor and outdoor booths on my Pinterest board which I update regularly.
+“Craft Fair Booth Setup & Design Ideas”

 Craft Fair Vendor Booth Design

 Do you love some of the looks here?
 Check out these beautiful, sheer panels for $6.50 for a pair.
 They are machine washable, 84 inches long and come in a variety of colors.
 Perfect and they won’t break the bank!